Designed in Denmark.

 We manufacture guitars and guitar parts in Denmark, South Korea, Indonesia, and China.

-OUr QUALITY CONTROL IN DENMARK.
+OUR OWN QUALITY CONTROL IN DENMARK.

 Aarhus, Denmark.
 All Baum guitars are shipped to Aarhus, Denmark for final quality control and set-up, so we know how it plays before we ship them to you.